Build an LLM from scratch in MAX

 The n_inner: int | None = None field is optional.
 When None, the transformer block defaults to 4× the embedding dimension (3,072).
 This lets you override the inner dimension for experimental architectures without changing the other components.

-Next: Section 2 implements the feed-forward network—the MLP that processes information after attention in each transformer block.
+Next: Feed-forward network implements the MLP that processes information after attention in each transformer block.

 Feed-forward network (MLP)